 It’s important to have actionable data.
 Business intelligence uses AI and other tools to help structure your analytics to create more visibility with your business data.
 This gives you the chance to pull true, actionable insights from your data to assess the performance of your company.

 This leads to discovering more pain points in workflows; having a better understanding of operations; and being able to analyze big data sets.
 In turn, this leads to quicker and more informed decision-making, providing opportunities for businesses to pinpoint and improve their processes.

 The next goal is increasing productivity in the workplace.
 This can be done in a number of ways, including:

-- Creating an intranet to improve communications within a company
+- Creating an intranet to improve communication within a company

 - Create custom applications for employees’ needs

 - Building out a learning management system (LMS) for organizations to streamline training

 These are important for a digital transformation roadmap as they provide a network for workers to communicate and learn—helping to establish a strong culture of improvement.